Protests against the Iraq War: October 25, 2003

-Tens of thousands of people demonstrated in Washington, D.C., San Francisco, Reno, Nevada and other cities around the world, in opposition to the occupation of Iraq.
+Tens of thousands of people demonstrated in Washington, D.C., San Francisco, Reno, Nevada, and other cities around the world, in opposition to the occupation of Iraq.
 Protesters also advocated for the return of American troops to the United States, and for the protection of civil liberties.

-The Washington DC rally attracted 20,000 (BBC estimate) protesters.
+The Washington, D.C., rally attracted 20,000 (BBC estimate) protesters.
 The protest ended with a rally at the Washington Monument, within sight of the White House.
 Protesters also called for the repeal of the USA PATRIOT Act.
 The Washington and San Francisco protests were jointly organized by ANSWER (Act Now to Stop War and End Racism) and United for Peace and Justice.

 A pro-war demonstration in Washington organized by Free Republic attracted only dozens (BBC estimate) of people.

 November 20, 2003

 George Bush's state visit to the UK was met with peaceful anti-war protests in London, attracting 100,000 (police estimate) to 200,000 (organisers' estimate) people, and culminating in the toppling of an effigy of Bush in Trafalgar Square.